Alumni Advisory Council

 Current members of Council

 Jordan Karst graduated from the Broadcast Journalism program in 2005.
-After spending 18 months working at a couple of radio stations in Saskatchewan and another year in Whitecourt Alberta, he returned to Lethbridge to work at CJOC in 2007 and has been there ever since.
-Working his way up from producer, to afternoon show host and eventually to the morning show spot since 2014.
-He joined the Alumni Advisory Council largely because of the free meals it includes but also because he loves to give back to the institution where he met his wife and started his family.
+After spending 18 months working at a couple of radio stations in Saskatchewan and another year in Whitecourt Alberta, he returned to Lethbridge to work at CJOC in 2007, working his way up from producer to afternoon show host and eventually to the morning show spot in 2014.
+Early in 2022, after an amazing 15-years with CJOC, Jordan accepted the role of Marketing and Public Relations Coordinator at The Community Foundation He joined the Alumni Advisory Council largely because of the free meals it includes but also because he loves to give back to the institution where he met his wife and started his family.

 Gayle furthered her education through both the University of Lethbridge and the Society of Management Accountants of Alberta earning a Certified Management Accountant designation in 1995.
 After 11 years in the airline industry, Gayle joined Lethbridge College in 2005 where she has recently retired from the position of Executive Director Planning.
 In addition to serving on the Advisory Council, Gayle serves as a Director on the Board of Castle Mountain Resort.